 This is the most important part of the presentation.
-You will have 5 to 8 minutes of presentation time, plus Q&A, for a total of 5 minutes.
-Perhaps it’s best to structure your presentation like this below.
+You will have 5 minutes of presentation time, including Q&A. Perhaps it’s best to structure your presentation like this below.
 You don’t have to follow this structure, but it can help.

 - Welcome the audience & introduce the book